docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 ..Users[user name]AppDataRoamingAdobePremiere Pro[version]\\

 This means that you cannot save data or documents in the application folder.
 There is currently no plugin API for storing preferences in the application prefs folder.
-Plugins can create their own preferences file in the user’s Premiere prefs directory like so:
+Plugins can create their own preferences file in the user's Premiere prefs directory like so:

 ```cpp
 HRESULT herr = SHGetKnownFolderPath(FOLDERID_RoamingAppData, 0, NULL, preferencesPath);